BladeKitana732/Covid-Tracker/README.md

 Uses CSS or styled components to style application

-Frontend uses Axios requests
+Frontend uses Axios requests - Completed

-App renders in browser
+App renders in browser - Completed

 On project submission there should be 0 console.log() statements seen in the browser